NCCA/cfgaa24programingassignment-JakeHo0310/README.md

 Creating a 3D gradient background was also in my initial plan, I created a Background fragment and vertex shaders, I tried to add a quad in my scene and apply a colour gradient on it, unfortunately I didn't get it to work, I had some issues with referencing the shaders.
+As for importing an obj file for generating a christmas tree in the scene.
+I used the obj.h library from NGL, there were no erros, but it did not work as well.

 Here is a 30 second video of the final result:
 [SnowParticles.webm](https://github.com/NCCA/cfgaa24programingassignment-JakeHo0310/assets/160144686/74b6fb0c-ac65-4bc3-9684-b1c982396253)